bloombloombloom/Bloom/README.md

 families and architectures.
 Support for other target families will be considered as and when requested.

 ### License
 Bloom is released under the LGPLv3 license.
-See LICENSE.txt
+See LICENSE.md

 ---